Skip to main content

 What are soilSHOP events?

 Soil Screening, Health, Outreach, and Partnership (soilSHOP) events provide community members with free lead screening of soil gathered from their gardens or outdoor play area(s).
+We may also screen toys, pottery, and/or spices at certain events.
 Participants receive screening results on the same day.
 Health educators provide one-on-one consultation with participants about their specific soil results.

 Through soilSHOPs, the Environmental Health Assessment Program provides health education and outreach to help people learn if their soil is contaminated and how to reduce exposures.